 I feel like we need a palate cleanser with lots of lovely photos after all those messy “before” photos I shared of our house under renovation!
-A dear friend of this blog (Merci, Michele!) pointed me to this beautiful French home in Texas by Morningstar Builders, and you will especially admire it if you love Modern French style.
+A dear friend of this blog (Merci, Michele!) pointed me to this beautiful French home in Texas by Morningstar Builders, with design by Ayca Stiffel of By Design Interiors and you will especially admire it if you love Modern French style.
 Let’s tour this Modern French Country Old World style home in Texas!

 Modern French Country Old World Interiors in a New Build!

 Even though this 4-Bedrooom, 7,200 square foot new home is way too big for my needs, I’m ready to sashay my fairy self through those French steel doors (ever seen an arched steel transom like this?) and move in!

 Modern French Entry